mehmetgok1/ESP32/S3/Projects/lcd_ble/README.md

 ### src/ble
   This file initiates bluetooth low energy drivers for this to be used, in menuconfig ble should be enabled.
   GAP GATTC handling is done here.
-  ALSO ble.h contain information about ble server and characteristic UUID change as you wish (defaul 0x1818, 0x1819)
+  ALSO ble.c contain information about ble server and characteristic UUID change as you wish (defaults are a little long but names are REMOTE_SERVICE_UUID and REMOTE_CHAR_UUID)

 ### src/ui
   User interface related files are inside this source files.